alpox/graphql-go-gen/README.md

 # graphql-go-gen

-This project is not continued.
-You are welcome to fork it though :)
+This project is discontinued but you are welcome to fork it.